Brad PItt Storms Off Set, Difficult Day As Angelina Jolie Hints New Film Behind Split From Pitt

-Brad Pitt and Angelina Jolie have made it through a year of troublesome divorce and custody drama and it seems that it’s certainly taking it’s toll on both of the stars.
+Brad Pitt and Angelina Jolie have made it through a year of troublesome divorce and custody drama and it seems that it’s certainly taking its toll on both of the stars.

 Brad Pitt, one of Hollywood’s most notable actors, is finally back at work, filming the latest flick within which he’ll star in, Ad Astra.
 Unfortunately, reports have been made that Brad is struggling more than expected, while back on set.